Jakub1994/Bookwithrecepies/README.md

 ## Who is Recipe ME intended for?
-My idea was a site where anyone can write and share recipes with other people.
+My idea was to create a cyberspace where anyone can write and share recipes with other people.
 I want it to allow anyone to view all recipes but only registered users to be able to create, edit and delete their own recipes.
 It should also enable the user(s) to use the site as a cooking notebook that could be shared with others giving them the oportunity to try and learn new dishes they would probably never hear of.